-Strategic media choices make it possible to connect messages and audiences.
-In this course students will learn how to create effective media plans by developing their knowledge of media research tools, media buying, audience segmentation and audience measurement.
-The roles of traditional and new media will be examined, with particular attention given to the opportunities and metrics associated with social media.
+Prerequisites: COMM 221.
+Strategic media selection makes it possible to connect messages and audiences.
+In this course students will learn to create effective media and communication outreach by developing their knowledge of media platforms, audience analysis and audience engagement.
+Traditional and new media will be examined, with particular attention given to the opportunities and metrics associated with web and social media.

-A capstone experience for students majoring in advertising and public relations, communication studies, and multimedia production and journalism.
+A capstone experience for students majoring in strategic communication, organizational and leadership communication, and multimedia production and journalism.
 Over the course of the semester, students will develop, execute and present projects that reflect the highest performance standards of their major area of study.
 Additionally, the course will prepare students for the transition from student to working professional (or graduate student) through the creation of career planning and development tools.
 Students will develop portfolios that serve as an integrated and documented album of knowledge and skills in communication and liberal arts studies.